GR36/website/links/_posts/2018-11-1-how-i'm-freeing-myself-from-the-trap-of-stuff-i-don't-need.md

 layout: link
 date: 2018-11-1 20:53
 link: https://tinybuddha.com/blog/freeing-myself-trap-stuff-i-dont-need/
-title: 'How I'm Freeing Myself from the Trap of Stuff I Don't Need - Tiny Buddha'
+title: How I'm Freeing Myself from the Trap of Stuff I Don't Need | Tiny Buddha
 tag: link
 ---
 > Will it give my life meaning?
 Make my life easier, better?
 Why do I really want it?
 Is it only because I am chasing a feeling?
 Or because I want to squelch one?
 What would happen if I didn’t buy it?